 Additionally, other studies show a link between issues with eggs and how they develop in those with higher BMI.
 Adipose tissue, otherwise known as fat tissue, is hormonally active and could negatively affect eggs and the hormones that help them develop.
 Ghrelin, a hormone produced by fat tissue, affects estradiol and progesterone, which play a critical role in egg development.

 Those with a BMI below 18 are at an increased risk of potential side effects from the medications used during the stimulation cycle.
 This condition, OHSS (Ovarian Hyperstimulation Syndrome), causes the ovaries to become swollen and the belly to accumulate fluid.
 It can be dangerous and avoided as the safety of the donor is the highest priority.

 Medications can impact fertility and the outcomes of egg donation cycles.
-We must establish that an egg donor can safely discontinue these medications during the egg donation cycle to prevent these medication’s from interfering with the outcome of the cycle.
+We must establish that a donor can safely discontinue these medications during the egg donation cycle to prevent these medication’s from interfering with the outcome of the cycle.

-Some medicines are not safe for a donor to discontinue, while other drugs taken on an as-needed basis may be.
-If you are under medication and want to be an egg donor, we suggest applying.
-The clinical team will review your application case-by-case to determine if you can take the medications you are prescribed during an egg donation cycle.
+Some medicines are not safe for a donor to discontinue, while other drugs can be taken on an as-needed basis.
+If you are under any such medication and want to be an donor, we suggest completing the application.
+The clinical team will then review your application case-by-case to determine if you can take the medications you are prescribed during an egg donation cycle.
 If so, or if you can safely discontinue them during the cycle, you will be able to proceed to your donation cycle.